sbelakho2/apex-mediation-platform/docs/Internal/Infrastructure/INFRASTRUCTURE_MIGRATION_PLAN.md

 ---

 ## TL;DR
-Move from Supabase + Upstash + ClickHouse to DigitalOcean droplet + DO Managed Postgres + simple Redis + Spaces/B2.
+Move from Supabase + Upstash + ClickHouse to DigitalOcean droplet + DO Managed Postgres + simple Redis + Spaces (plus optional offsite mirror).

 Lean heavily on:
 - DO monitoring,